peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 persistent ones) or manipulate resources and protocols (for instance with session types).

 The main limitations of Affe is that it is not flow sensitive.
-Code idioms that relies of subtle flow-sensitive usage of permissions and linearity will not work in Affe.
+Code idioms that relies on subtle flow-sensitive usage of permissions and linearity will not work in Affe.
 Such patterns often do not work in Rust either, and require richer logic more akin to theorem proving, such as Mezzo.